SAFE-Stack/docs/docs/feature-clientserver-remoting.md

 ```
 The supported types used within the protocol can be any F# type: primitive values (int, string, DateTime, etc.), records, options, discrimincated unions or collections etc.

-## 2. Implementing a protocol on the server
+## 2. Implement the protocol on the server
 On the server you would implement the protocol as follows:
 ```fsharp
 let getCustomers() =